jhawakshay/heroku_hexo/source/_posts/Upload_big_quick.md

 I am a big fan of data.table package in R. With a single use of this package, my Data wrangling & Analysis becomes really super faster with just few lines of codes.
 Without wasting much of your time, here is the fix.

 **File Input Widget**

 ![File imported successfuly when size is 5MB or less](/images/datatable/Image_Upload_complete.JPG)

-As soon as I increase the file size, I get the following error.
+As soon as I increase the file size to more than 5MB, I get the following error

 ![File imported successfuly when size is 5MB or less](/images/datatable/Image_Upload_Error.JPG)

 **Use fread to read quick and fast**